 Living paycheck to paycheck is stressful and leaves those at the bottom of society prone to disaster.
 They, more than anyone, need the techniques of financial independence to build a safety net and real options to improve their life.

-The lyrics are hauntingly beautiful and will resonate for anyone who has stopped to wonder why they are busting a gut at work or on business travel to pay almost half their salary to the government and the rest to banks / the mortgage company / builders / kitchen companies etc. When instead they could be on the beach, living free.
+The lyrics of this song are hauntingly beautiful and will resonate for anyone who has ever wondered why they’re busting a gut at work to pay half their salary to the government and the rest to banks / the mortgage company / builders / kitchen companies etc etc.

 Private Dancer (Tina Turner)